-4 weeks out - $\hfill\square$ Finalize your essays and short answers. - □ Follow up with your recommenders.
+4 weeks out - $\hfill \square$ Finalize your essays and short answers. - ☐ Follow up with your recommenders.
 Make sure they understand your deadlines.
-1 week out □ Have someone else do a final review of all your materials.
-Application deadline! - □ Make sure you submit everything in advance of the deadline. - Thank your recommenders and keep them up to date on the status of your applications.
-1-month post-deadline Interview invitations will begin to be sent out.
+1 week out ☐ Have someone else do a final review of all your materials.
+Application deadline!

+- ☐ Make sure you completely fulfill all the application requirements. - ☐ Thank your recommenders and keep them up to date on the status of your applications.
+A month or more post-deadline ☐ Interview invitations will begin to be sent out.
 If invited, book your date and start prep. → Pro tip Set notifications on your calendar app for key milestones to keep yourself on pace.